jancodes/dotfiles/README.md

     > `prefix + I`
 7. Install Zsh (https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH)
     > `brew install zsh`
-8. Make zsh the default shell and symlink to `/usr/bin/zsh` For MAC, replace with `/usr/local/bin/zsh`
+8. Make zsh the default shell and symlink to `/usr/bin/zsh` Note: this could be a different path check where zsh is installed

     > `command -v zsh | sudo tee -a /etc/shells`